 At Valley-Mount Sinai Comprehensive Cancer Care we offer the latest innovative treatments while caring for the whole person.
-That is why we offer scalp cooling for patients with solid cancer tumors receiving chemotherapeutic drugs that may induce hair loss.
+That is why we offer scalp cooling for patients with solid cancer tumors receiving chemotherapeutic drugs that may lead to hair loss.

 The following information is provided by Paxman, our partner in this program.